scoutapp/scout_apm_node/docs/development.md

 # Development #

-Documentation to help development on `scout-apm-client`.
+Documentation to help development on `@scout_apm/scout-apm`.

 ## Typescript ##

-The `scout-apm-client` codebase uses [Typescript](https://www.typescriptlang.org/), for the added safety and rigor.
+The `@scout_apm/scout-apm` codebase uses [Typescript](https://www.typescriptlang.org/), for the added safety and rigor.
 Typescript is fairly easy to read, but here's a quick introduction with some code from this codebase:

 ```typescript
 // An string-based enumeration